roman-milk/roman-milk.github.io/homecoming-78.md

  Still, that was easily remedied.

  Rita laid the length of her body alongside his and rested on one elbow, the other hand manipulating Tom's hard-on with slow strokes.
 Her expression turned dreamy, wistful while she thought through her idea.
-Report_Story #4